applied-systems-biology/ML-psilocybin-prediction/README.md

+# AI-Powered Prediction of Psilocybin Production from Microscopy Images of Aspergillus nidulans in Stirred-Tank Reactors
 This repository contains a machine learning pipeline for predicting psilocybin production from microscopy images of Aspergillus nidulans cultivated in stirred-tank bioreactors.
 The workflow integrates image segmentation, morphometric feature extraction, and predictive modeling (XGBoost and EfficientNet) to link fungal morphology with product formation dynamics.